tiffjai/Diary_app/README.md

 # Diary App

 The Diary App is a web-based application that allows users to create, edit, and delete diary entries.
-Each entry can be categorized and searched by date or category.
+Each entry can be categorized and searched by date or category, providing an intuitive way to manage personal notes and reflections.

 ## Features

-- Create new diary entries with date, text, and category.
+- **Create Entries:** Add new diary entries with a date, text, and category.
-- Edit existing entries.
+- **Edit Entries:** Update existing entries to correct or improve content.
-- Delete unwanted entries.
+- **Delete Entries:** Remove unwanted entries permanently.
-- Search entries by date or category.
+- **Search Functionality:** Search for entries by date or category to quickly find past notes.
-- Responsive design using Bootstrap.
+- **Responsive Design:** Built with Bootstrap for a seamless experience on all devices.

 ## Technologies Used

+- **Frontend:**
   - HTML5
   - CSS3
   - JavaScript (ES6)
   - Bootstrap 5

+- **Backend:**
-- Node.js (Backend API for handling entries)
+  - Node.js
+  - Express.js
+  - PostgreSQL (pg package for database interaction)

 ## Installation